RocketChat/Rocket.Chat.js.SDK/README.md

 _TBD:  insert screenshot of bot working on a server_

+### Demo

+There's a simple listener script provided to demonstrate functionality locally.
+[See the source here][start] and/or run it with `yarn start`.

+The start script will log to console any message events that appear in its stream.
+It will respond to a couple specific commands demonstrating usage of the API helpers.
+Try messaging the bot directly one of the following:

+- `tell everyone <something>` - It will send that "something" to everyone
+- `who's online` - It will tell you who's online

 ## Overview

 Using this package third party apps can control and query a Rocket.Chat server